Ghini/ghini.desktop/doc/use_cases-jbq.rst

   ..  admonition::  If the plant comes from a wild source
       :class: toggle

-         In the plant accession we have the option "origin".
-When a plant comes from a wild source we can specified their specific origin.
+         The accession editor offers the option "origin" option.
+When a plant is traceable to a wild source, we can specified its specific origin.
 We want to comply with ITF2, and ghini-1.0 only partly respects that standard.
-The ITF2 compying options are:
+The ITF2 complying options are:

          - Wild: Accession of wild source.
          - Cultivated: Propagule(s) from a wild source plant.